➥ Loading Saint Helena Island Info

 What undoubtably made her special to Saints was the fact that she was the islands ship.
 The Union Castle Line ships served St Helena in passing, on their way between the UK and South Africa.
 They primarily responded to the needs of their main passengers - St Helena was largely an afterthought.
 The RMS was dedicated to servicing the needs of St Helena{4}, and what Saints needed they - as far as was practicable and economic - got.

 Remarkably, on the RMS it was possible to book a cheaper passage by sleeping on the deck instead of occupying a cabin, this practice having been carried over from the Union Castle ships.
 Many older Saints remember doing this to save money.
+There is a photograph of the sleeping arrangements in the gallery below.

 The RMS was used by the Royal Navy during the 1982 Falklands Conflict as a minesweeper support ship{5}.
 She arrived at Avonmouth in the UK on the 22nd May, where the passengers and cargo were off-loaded.
 She then sailed that evening for Portsmouth where she arrived the following day.
 It was here that she was to be extensively modified for her new role as a support ship.
 A flight deck was built aft for the Wasp helicopter (which carried AS12 missiles).
 Four 20 millimetre Oerlikon guns were fitted, extra fuel tanks were installed and the derricks were replaced with raising gear.
 The RMS sailed south on 13th June 1982.
 She saw action supporting minesweepers, off Stanley from 9th June, and from 15th July off San Carlos.
 She supported HMS Brecon and HMS Ledbury in mine-hunting/sweeping, and other ordnance clearance, including diving on the wrecks of sunken warships.
 She completed her duties on 14th August and set sail for the UK, calling at St Helena on 25th August to drop off Saint crew.
 Inexplicably, there was no welcome.
 But her return was short-lived because she was recalled immediately for further military service, not returning finally to St Helena until 8th October 1983.
 While she was away, Curnow Shipping chartered the RMS Centaur and MV Argonite as replacement vessels to serve St Helena.